mvchaella/mvchaella.github.io/projects/bdcuhm.md

 <br>

-Our most recent competition is the 2024 Nationals, where *our UH team won the title of Highest National Average*.
+Our most recent competition is the 2024 Nationals, where ***our UH team won the title of Highest National Average***.
 I've also had the opportunity to write a feature, [Just Dance](https://americandancer.org/just-dance/), for the American Dancer on my 2024 Nationals Experience.

-Our next competition will be in the Fall Semester, 2024 Hawaii Star Ball.
+<p align="center">Our next competition will be in the Fall Semester, 2024 Hawaii Star Ball.</p>

 <br>